MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/cost-management-improvement.md

 ## Advancing the narrative

 Adoption has grown beyond the tolerance indicator defined in the governance MVP.
-The increases in spending now justifies an investment of time from the cloud governance team to monitor and control spending patterns.
+The increased spending now justifies an investment of time from the cloud governance team to monitor and control spending patterns.

 As a clear driver of innovation, IT is no longer seen primarily as a cost center.
 As the IT organization delivers more value, the CIO and CFO agree that the time is right to shift the role IT plays in the company.
 Among other changes, the CFO wants to test a direct pay approach to cloud accounting for the Canadian branch of one of the business units.
 One of the two retired datacenters exclusively hosted assets for that business unit's Canadian operations.
 In this model, the business unit's Canadian subsidiary is billed directly for the operating expenses related to the hosted assets.
 This model allows IT to focus less on managing someone else's spending and more on creating value.
 Before this transition can begin, cost management tooling needs to be in place.